 Finally, consider (EO3), which requires that the reliant community’s entitlement to the claim be the result of a reliable social (paradigmatically testimonial) process.
 To bring out that this condition is met, we note that the mice were purchased from these laboratories, and there is a norm of selling as advertised.
 Since these laboratories consistently deliver the mouse strains they promise, this transaction is reliable.
 Thus, the example satisfies (EO3).

 With this, we see that the claim that the strains of mice are NZB/B1NJ, BTBR T+tf/J, and BALB/c is a socio-functional foundation for Hong et al. We submit that the other supporting claims—(a) and (b) above—are also socio-functional foundations.
-If our example of mouse aggression is representative, then many scientific claims are justified via epistemic outsourcing.
+If our example of mouse behavior is representative, then many scientific claims are justified via epistemic outsourcing.

 Socio-Functional Foundations

-We have appealed to the measurement of mouse aggression as part of our case for thinking that epistemic outsourcing is a key part of the cognitive division of labor in science, and we have suggested (in 2.1) that the epistemological dimension of such outsourcing can be understood by postulating the existence of socio-functional foundations.
+We have appealed to the measurement of mouse behaviors as part of our case for thinking that epistemic outsourcing is a key part of the cognitive division of labor in science, and we have suggested (in 2.1) that the epistemological dimension of such outsourcing can be understood by postulating the existence of socio-functional foundations.
 In this section we reinforce the claim that socio-functional foundations are foundations in the epistemologist’s sense.
 (Our account’s foundationalist credentials will loom large in our account of the epistemology of measurement in Section 4.)

 Call an epistemology foundationalist if it distinguishes two types of epistemic justification, basic and non-basic.
 A claim (statement; proposition; belief) enjoys basic justification just in case (i) it is justified and (ii) its status as justified does not derive from its relations to any other justified claim (statement; proposition; belief).
 We assume that basic justification is defeasible, and that claims enjoying basic justification are fallible.
 All other justified claims (statements; propositions; beliefs) enjoy non-basic justification.